 We all have our indulgences; a price we are willing to pay.
 It’s easy to imagine that carrot cake’s is relatively low.
 The vegetal aura, the warm, unthreatening spice—it seems (questions of dessert tend to slip sideways around rational thought, into the realm of baseless intuition) almost monastic where nutrition is concerned.
-The palanquin of cream cheese frosting, granted, but that’s mostly for pageantry’s sake.
-Nowhere near the insouciant bulk of a cheesecake or the oozy debauch of a pecan pie.
+Obviously there’s the cream cheese frosting but that’s mostly just for show.
+Nothing approaching the insouciant bulk of a cheesecake or the oozy debauch of a pecan pie.
 The carrot, associated most closely in my mind with the image of a crudité edging toward room temperature on a lonely table at a chaperoned dance, and particularly the shredded carrot, postiche of shitty salads, is useless for self-indulgence.
 The very word feels like repentance, a small, smooth stone hurled through a window at the lab where they fry our taste buds, dunk us by our ankles in triglycerides.
 Just the carrot cake, for me.
 The carrot is simple.
 It is honest and demure.

 It is also, for all practical purposes, incidental to the cake that takes its name.
 You certainly can’t taste the vegetable, not in any appreciable way, and at issue is not so much the conception of carrot cake as its digestion.
 Rhetoric, the ancient saying goes, holds sway only from the palate up.
 The facts on the ground are that the standard carrot cake recipe involves somewhere between one and three pounds of sugar, inclusive of the frosting, which, along with cinnamon or nutmeg or whatever else you feel like putting in it, is the bulk of what you taste.
 The carrots themselves are more of a texture thing, and keep the cake moist, being primarily (about 88 percent, for the completists) made of water.
 So, on the one hand, I’m just lying to myself.
 On the other, however, that’s just more or less how this works.
 It’s why the thing exists.